CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP03_M01_Lab1_Create_and_manage_an_Opportunity.md

 In this module we have demonstrated proficiency in utilizing tools within Dynamics 365 Sales to progress leads through stages, from initial capture to opportunity closure, effectively optimizing sales workflows.

-## You have successfully completed this module.Click Next
+## You have successfully completed this module.
+Click Next